1d-website/1d-website.github-io/privacy_policy.md

 If you have any questions or require further information about our Privacy Policy, please contact us at:
 - Email: 1dwebsite0info@gmail.com

+## Notes

+If there’s any argument or question, the privacy policy on the GitHub repository https://github.com/1d-website/1d-website.github.io will be the standard for answering.

 We are committed to protecting your privacy and ensuring that your personal information remains secure.
 Thank you for visiting 1d-website.github.io and trusting us with your privacy.